HubSpot/Rosetta/README.md

 Rosetta isn't an ORM.
 It doesn't silently read and write to your database, validate input, or manage connections.
 It does two things:

-1. Binds Java objects to SQL query parameters
+1. Binds Java objects to query parameters using a jDBI `BindingAnnotation`
-2. Maps SQL result sets to Java objects
+2. Maps query results back to Java objects using a jDBI `ResultSetMapperFactory`

 ## Usage